themantho/circle_plot/README.md

 ## Step 8: Define edge attributes for visualization

 Edge attributes are characteristics of the connections between nodes.
 This example plots research collaboration type.
 You can replace research collaboration with a different variable in the last section of this code chunk.
-Make sure also change the variable name and
+Make sure to also change the variable name.

 ```r
 edge_attr <- edge_list %>%